UPDATED FEBRUARY 2017

 Koh Wai is also first port of call for the island hopping services out of Koh Chang and features heavily in the 3 island and 1/2 day boat trips which run from there.

-Koh Wai travel by speedboat is possible with two companies, Panan Speedboats and Seatales, which operate out of Laem Ngop Pier (also known as Krom Luang), about 20km from Trat.
+Koh Wai travel by speedboat is possible with two companies, Leelawadee Speedboats and Seatales, which operate out of Laem Ngop Pier (also known as Krom Luang), about 20km from Trat.

 Slower and less convenient, there is also a wooden ferry and goods boat, which takes some 2 hours or more.
 This is a thrice weekly (Monday, Wednesday and Friday) trip only, also from Laem Ngop Pier, 300bt per person.
 On those days, it leaves at 14.00 from the mainland and returns at 09.00am from Koh Wai.

 On Koh Wai, the speedboat will head to the piers at Paradise Resort, Pakarang Resort and if anyone requires them, Grandmar Huts and Koh Wai Beach Resort.
-Those wanting to stay at Good Feeling get out at Paradise Resort, whose pier is also used by the wooden boat.
+Those wanting to stay at Good Feeling get out at Paradise Resort.

 Speedboats to/from Laem Ngop Pier – Timetable